r4f4elSR/the_natural_method/content/index.md

 ---
-title: The Natural Method
+title: The Natural Method - English By The HARD Way
 ---
 This is a digital reproduction of the book English By The Nature Method by Arthur Jensen.
+In this method, you learn the language without using translations, just the language itself.

 ## Index